zakird/crux-top-lists/README.md

 3. Data is released monthly, typically on the second Tuesday of the month.

-For example, this is what data looks like:
+This is an example of what the data looks like:

 ```
 origin,rank